This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Fines and Penalties for Intentional Roadkill

-- Roadkill fines start at $150.
+- Roadkill fines often start at $150.

-- Intentional harm to rattlesnakes?
-Big no-no.
+- Intentional harm to rattlesnakes carries heftier charges.

-- "Accidents" aren’t easy to prove.
+- Claiming it was an "accident" isn’t easy to prove.

-- Wildlife protection isn’t optional.
+- Wildlife protection laws aren’t optional.

 Protection of Native Species